tracktally/doc/hugo/content/_index.md

 Keep your streak alive and growing (think *Duolingo*, but for reps).

 ### Why do this?
 Life’s full of things you don’t feel like doing.
 Knocking out push-ups when you’re tired trains your brain to stop making excuses.
-Strong body, stronger habits; and those habits spill into work and personal goals.
+Strong body, stronger habits; and those stronger habits eventually spill into everything from work to personal goals.

 ### How it works
 1. **Install** the app to your home screen (button above).